- What Does It Mean When Your Cat Bites You?

 Tips and Tricks for Ideal Play Times

 One of the most important elements of teaching your cat appropriate play behavior is redirection.
 This means that you’re taking your cat’s attention away from something it shouldn’t be on (e.g., your fingers) and turning it toward the correct object (i.e., a toy).
-To redirect your cat’s aggression or overexcited play behavior (or train them before aggressive biting and other behavior sets in), use these tips:
+To redirect your cat’s aggression or overexcited play behavior (or train them before aggressive biting and other behavior sets in), use these tips.

-Catnip toys: Many people support the use of catnip for olfactory stimulation as part of environmental enrichment for domestic cats.
+- Catnip toys: Many people support the use of catnip for olfactory stimulation as part of environmental enrichment for domestic cats.
 Essentially, it creates the cat equivalent of feeling “high” for 15-30 minutes after consumption or exposure.
 Thus, catnip toys are an excellent way to add another level of enjoyment to your cat’s playtime.

-Toys your cat can “kill:” Few things are more rewarding to your cat – or any predator – than being able to capture “kill” its prey after doing the hard work of chasing it down.
+- Toys your cat can “kill:” Few things are more rewarding to your cat – or any predator – than being able to capture “kill” its prey after doing the hard work of chasing it down.
 So, it has to be able to pounce on the toy and stop it from a specific action sequence.
 This is why squeaky toys are so rewarding since they let out a “scream” like a little mouse.

 Discourage Hunting Behavior

-Avoid Situations that Induce a Fear Response
+Avoid Situations that Induce Fear

 Another one of the main reasons why your cat might bite you is out of fear.
-Fear responses are among the riskiest motivations for cat biting, as they’re harder to control and correct.
-There aren’t always rational explanations as to why your cat might have reacted fearfully to something.
+Fear responses are among the most hazardous triggers for cat biting, as they’re harder to control and correct.
+And there aren’t always rational explanations as to why your cat might have reacted fearfully to something.

 When it calms down and either lowers its hackles, stops hissing, or allow you to pet it, offer a treat to show that this behavior is ideal.
 This will make it clear to your cat which behaviors are acceptable and which are not.